google-gemini/crewai-quickstart/README.md

-# GitHub Resume Generator - Gemini API x CrewAI Demo
+# GitHub Resume Generator - Gemini API x CrewAI

 Use the [Gemini API](https://ai.google.dev/gemini-api/) and [CrewAI](https://crewai.com)
 to generate a CV/Resume from a GitHub profile, using CrewAI to manage